codecowboydotio/as3_workshop/ansible/README.md

 Within thei section of the repo there are two directories:

 - simple_ansible: This is a simple example of deploying a static AS3 configuration to a BIG-IP.
-- paramter_ansile: This is the same simple example but shows how to use paramters to pass variables to the playbook
+- parameter_ansile: This is the same simple example but shows how to use paramters to pass variables to the playbook